dans98/cm4-pwm-fan/README.md

     ```

 # stress testing
 Included in the repo is a stess testing script thats generates a csv file.
 The csv file can be used to generate a graph like the one below.
-Being able to easilly visualize everyhting allows you to tune the script tyo your needs.
+Being able to easilly visualize everyhting allows you to tune the script to your needs.
 ![Stress Test Results](https://raw.githubusercontent.com/dans98/cm4-pwm-fan/main/stress.png)